 Why functional programming won’t deprecate object-oriented programming

 Object-oriented programming (OOP) has become a critical component of software development.
-Despite the introduction of numerous programming languages such as C++ and Java, developers looking to develop mobile software must grasp an object-oriented approach.
+Despite introducing numerous programming languages such as C++ and Java, developers looking to develop mobile software must grasp an object-oriented approach.
 The same applies to intricate web development, considering the popularity of OOP languages such as PHP and Python.

-Some IT professionals feel that object-oriented programming is obsolete, and thus, grasping its concepts is a complete waste of time.
+Some IT professionals feel that object-oriented programming is obsolete; thus, grasping its concepts is a complete waste of time.
 They find it illogical to use objects instead of the top-down methodology of traditional programming in languages such as Visual Basic.

-If you have coded this type of software, you’re possibly accustomed to breaking complex problems into less-complex problems and solving them separately in units of code.
-If you have a grasp of functional programming, which views code elements as proper mathematical functions and prohibits them from doctoring other aspects, i.e., the output reflects the user’s input.
+If you have coded this type of software, you’re possibly accustomed to breaking complex problems into less-complex problems and solving them separately in code units.
+If you grasp functional programming, which views code elements as proper mathematical functions and prohibits them from doctoring other aspects, i.e., the output reflects the user’s input.

-Despite the rise in popularity of functional programming, object-oriented programming is still in use.
-Some of the reasons why functional programming has not deprecated OOP include:
+Despite the rise in the popularity of functional programming, object-oriented programming is still in use.
+Some of the reasons why functional programming has not deprecated OOP include the following:

 Reuse of code through inheritance

-Suppose that one guy wants a metallic table object in addition to your table object, and another one requires a glass object.
-Everyone builds their objects singly but realizes similarities amongst them.
+Suppose one guy wants a metallic table object in addition to your table object, and another requires a glass object.
+Everyone builds their objects singly but realizes similarities among them.
 Every object is simply a different type of table.
 This is where the inheritance method proves to save time.
-Here you need to create one generic class (table) and then define the subclass (Metallic and Glass) to adopt the generic glass features.
+Here you need to create one generic table class and then define the metallic and glass subclasses to adopt the generic features.